softprops/hubcaps/README.md

 ## usage

-Basic usage requires a user agent string (because github requires this) and optionally a flavor of `hubcaps::Credentials` for making requests as a particular github user.
+Basic usage requires a user agent string and optionally a flavor of `hubcaps::Credentials` for making requests as a particular GitHub user.

 For user authenticated requests you'll typically want to use `hubcaps::Credentials::Token` with a